• Skip to main content

 Where to Stay in the Sinharaja Forest

-I stayed at the Rainforest Mount Lodge and would gladly stay there again.
-Our bungalow was spacious, clean, with breathtaking views from the terrace.
-A big plus was the delicious homemade food.
+I stayed at the Rainforest Mount Lodge, and I would gladly stay there again.
+Our bungalow was spotless, with breathtaking views from the terrace.
+The highlight, though, was the homemade Sri Lankan food prepared by the host’s mother β€” absolutely delicious!

-Our hotel, the Rainforest Mount Lodge The street in front of our hotel
+The street in front of our hotel

 Short on Time?
 Visit Sinharaja as a Day Trip